rse-aunz/rse-aunz.github.io/index.md

 Inspired by the success of the RSE Association in UK, we established the RSE Australia and New Zealand Association in 2017.
-Together with  international bodies and support from our national organisations such as AeRO, New Zealand eScience Infrastructure ([NeSI](https://www.nesi.org.nz/)), the Australian Research Data Commons
+Together with  international bodies and support from our national organisations such as AeRO, Research and Education Advanced Network New Zealand ([REANNZ](https://www.reannz.co.nz/)), the Australian Research Data Commons
 ([ARDC](https://ardc.edu.au/resource-hub/?_categories=research-software)), and research institutions, we aim to campaign for the recognition and wider adoption of the RSE role within the research ecosystem.